VCCT-OPSC7311-G2-2024/ST10158643_Hannah_Miachelson_PROG7311_POE_Part-2/README.md

 ### For Farmers:
 1. Add Product:
    * Navigate to the "Add Product" section.
-   * Enter product details such as name, category, and production date.
+   * Enter product details such as name, category, product description and production date.
-   * Save the product to your profile.
+   * Click "Create" to save the product to your profile.
 2. View Products:
    * Navigate to the "My Products" section.
    * View the list of products you have added.